azsk/AzTS-docs/01-Setup and Getting started/README.md

 Below steps will help you to verify and understand different resources and functions created as part of setup along with purpose.
 This step can take up to 30 minutes.

-**Step 1 of 3: Verify resources created as part of setup**
+#### **Step 1 of 3: Verify resources created as part of setup**

-i) In the Azure portal, Go to hosting subscription, select the scan host resource group that has been created during the setup.
+1.a) In the Azure portal, Go to hosting subscription, select the scan host resource group that has been created during the setup.

-ii) Verify below resources got created.
+1.b) Verify below resources got created.

   ![Resources](../Images/12_TSS_Resource_Group_1.png)
   ![Resources](../Images/12_TSS_Resource_Group_2.png)